 Cannot Change Screen Resolution Windows 10

-Before trying out solutions mentioned on this page, we advise you to reboot your PC once.
+Before trying out the solutions mentioned on this page, we advise you to reboot your PC once.

 As discussed before the primary reason for this issue is display driver misconfiguration.
 Sometimes Drivers aren’t compatible, and they choose a lower resolution to stay safe.
-And we need focused on display drivers such as update the Graphics driver or maybe rollback to the previous version to resolve the issue.
+And we need to focus on display drivers such as update the Graphics driver or maybe roll back to the previous version to resolve the issue.

 Check with clean boot

 Restart windows into clean boot state, where windows start without third-party add-ons.

 - Press Windows + I to open Settings,